-Radar Signal Processing for Fall Motion Detection
+Radar Signal Processing for Medical Gait Analysis

 Masterarbeit, Proseminar, Studienarbeit, Bachelorarbeit

 Detecting falls of elderly persons remains a challenging problem.
-Here, radar provides a non-obstrusive, safe and reliable technology to detect fall motions.
+Here, radar provides a non-obtrusive, safe and reliable technology to detect fall motions.
 In the near future, radar signal processing for fall motion detection will be a key technology for assisted living.
 Radar systems as small as the palm of your hand will be installed in apartments to monitor the motions of the elderly person.

 Each motion induces characteristic Doppler frequency shifts in the radar return signal.
 They form the so-called micro-Doppler signatures in the time-frequency domain.
 These micro-Doppler signatures can be used to classify the motion, i.e. to identify whether a person is walking normally, limping or walking with a cane for example.
 However, motions such as fast sitting and falling can be mistaken for one another as both motions reveal similar Doppler signatures.
 Thus, the challenge remains to classify human motions correctly and, in particular, reduce the false alarm rate in fall motion detection.